-we can conclude the proof. \end{proof} \end{proposition} Now, we consider an individual to be insured and a stochastic model for the mortality of the equivalent age cohort of the population.
-We assume that the hazard rate (or force of mortality) is governed by a diffusion process, i.e. we describe the mortality intensity as a stochastic process $\Lambda = \{\lambda_t,\ t \in [0,T]\}$ that is given by the following stochastic differential equation (in short SDE) Here, $Z^{\Lambda}=\{Z^{\Lambda}_{t}, \ t \in [0,T]\}$ is an additional standard Brownian motion on $(\Omega,\F,\P;\bF^I)$.
+is an $\bF$-local martingale with $M_0^S=0$. \begin{proof} The proof follows directly from \eqref{s}. \end{proof} \end{proposition} Now, we consider an individual to be insured and a stochastic model for the mortality of the equivalent age cohort of the population.
+We assume that the hazard rate (or mortality intensity) is governed by a diffusion process.
+Stochastic intensity models for mortality have been proposed in the literature by \citet{MILPRO}, with further contributions by \citet{DAHL04,biffis,cairns,LV2008,DC2015}, and, more recently, by \citet{CeciEtAl2020}.
+Precisely, we describe the mortality intensity as a stochastic process $\Lambda = \{\lambda_t,\ t \in [0,T]\}$ that is given by the following stochastic differential equation (in short SDE)